QTester APP beta 1: test manager for quantum software

-Motivated by the novelty of the subject and the importance of quantum software being professionally tested before being released to industry, despite the enormous difficulties that this implied given the almost inexistent scientific and technical experience on quantum software testing, in 2019 we took on the challenge of addressing research on quantum software testing.
-Since then, a group of aQuantum scientific researchers, of the Alarcos Research Group, has been working on these tasks with the aim of determining the feasibility of developing qtestware (a set of test case engines and generators) that will ensure the proper functioning of the software in different quantum environments.
+Motivated by the novelty of the subject and the importance of quantum software being professionally tested before being released to industry, despite the enormous difficulties that this implied given the almost inexistent scientific and technical experience on quantum software testing in 2019, based on a conceptual design by QST we took on the challenge of addressing research on quantum software testing.
+Since then, QST and a group of aQuantum scientific researchers, of the Alarcos Research Group, has been working on these tasks with the aim of determining the feasibility of developing qtestware (a set of test case engines and generators) that will ensure the proper functioning of the software in different quantum environments.

 The research contemplates, according to the best practices of Software Engineering, the feasibility study of quantum software testing in the different technological approaches and, in each one of them, the investigation of different techniques and testing procedures to be able to evaluate and select those that provide the best results in each technological approach.

 Among the tasks of this research, focused on the testing of quantum gates circuits, the following can be highlighted:

 · Search for typical errors in quantum circuits.

 · Definition of the most appropriate techniques for testing quantum gates circuits.

 · Design of test cases.